Annulment in California – Orange County

-Fraud and force are also basis for annulment.
+Fraud and force are also the basis for annulment.

 Lastly, marriages between one or both people under the of age 18.
-This ground has a four year statute of limitation.
+This ground has a four-year statute of limitations.
 If the underage spouse turned 18 and did not file for annulment within 4 years, it will not be granted.

 Documents preparation for Annulment in California